Empowering young Neurodiverse and Disabled people through our Business Mentoring Programme.

 • Feel more prepared when applying for education, training or employment opportunities.

-• Develop interpersonal skills by working with professionals currently working in the professional sectors.
+• Develop interpersonal skills by working with professionals currently working in professional sectors.

 How our Neurodiversity & Disability Programme works